Archives

 Asylum for Destitute Children

 The Society for the Relief of Destitute Children opened an asylum for children in Ormond House, a mansion in Paddington, in 1852.
 The Asylum held 150 children aged 3 to 10 years who were defined as needy yet had not been admitted to the Orphan Schools.
-The Asylum for Destitute Children relocated to Randwick in…
+Every child admitted (including voluntary admissions) to the Asylum…

 Randwick Asylum for Destitute Children